The Occupation Trial of the Malheur National Wildlife Refuge

 You decide whether the government considers the Hammond’s to be terrorists or not.
-It is perfectly obvious to me that they do.
+It is perfectly obvious to me that it does.

-Ammon Bundy took the witness stand this week in his own behalf and his testimony lasted for most of the week.
-It was interrupted from time to time by other witnesses who had come to testify for the defense, but had to leave by a certain time.
+Ammon Bundy took the witness stand this week in his own behalf and his testimony lasted for the better part of the week.
+It was interrupted from time to time by other defense witnesses who had come to Portland to testify, but had to leave at a certain time.
 I can tell you this.
 No one was a better witness for the defense than Ammon Bundy himself.
-I don’t think anybody could have made a better witness except Jesus Christ, but you could see Jesus in the way that Ammon conducted himself and in everything that he said and did.
+I don’t think anybody could have made a better witness.
+You could almost see Jesus in the way that Ammon conducted himself on the stand.

-Ammon described all of the efforts he went through in an attempt to have his concerns regarding the Hammond family and the problems they were experiencing with the BLM and the Justice Department addressed.
-He appealed to local, state and federal authorities at various levels and at numerous times before he finally felt led to take what he called a “hard stand”.
+Ammon described all of the efforts he went through in an attempt to have his concerns about the Hammond family regarding the problems they were having with the BLM and the Justice Department addressed.
+He appealed to local, state and federal authorities at various levels and in numerous ways before he finally felt led to take what he called a “hard stand”.
 They were just not listening to me.
 “No one was responding”, he said.
-“Nothing ever changes unless someone is willing to take a hard stand.
-That’s what we did.
+“Nothing ever changes unless someone is willing to take a hard stand so that’s what we did.
 That is what Martin Luther King did.
 He took a hard stand against injustice.”

-Ammon explained that he mailed an Official Notice for a Redress of grievances containing the signatures of thousands of individuals and supported by many organizations to Oregon Governor Kate Brown, Attorney General Eleanor Rosenblum, and the Harney County Commissioners.
-The Petition for a Redress of Grievances asked the authorities to simply convene an Evidentiary Hearing Board to look into the matter concerning the Hammonds.
+Ammon explained that he mailed an Official Notice for a redress of grievances containing the signatures of thousands of individuals which was supported by many organizations to Oregon Governor Kate Brown, Attorney General Eleanor Rosenblum, and the Harney County Commissioners.
+The Petition for a Redress of Grievances asked the authorities to convene an Evidentiary Hearing Board to look into the matter concerning the Hammonds.
 “They did not respond.
-No one ever got back to me”… Later he found out that those authorities were specifically told by officials in the Federal government not to get back to him.
+No one ever got back to me”… he said.
+Later he found out that those authorities were specifically told by officials in the Federal government not to get back to him.

-Ammon rejected the idea that the petition he drafted and mailed to the authorities regarding the Hammonds represented any kind of a threat.
+Ammon rejected the idea that the petition he drafted and mailed to the local authorities regarding the Hammonds represented any kind of a threat.
 I was just exercising my rights as a citizen and going through all of the proper legal channels.
-“I promised myself that I would not take any other action on behalf of the Hammonds until I first exhausted every available legal channel to help them.
+“I promised myself that I would not take any action on behalf of the Hammonds until I first exhausted every available legal avenue to help them.
 When he was asked under oath about the reason for his proposal to form a Committee of Safety he explained, “That is what the Founding Fathers did when the British government refused to address their legitimate grievances.”
 In his explanation of why he thought it was necessary to form a Committee of Safety he asked if he could read from the Declaration of Independence, but of course Judge Anna Brown prohibited him from doing so.
-I wonder who she is taking orders from… I’m just curious.

-There is nothing like meeting someone who is braver than you are, and kinder than you are, and more dedicated than you are to give you a better understanding of just how unimportant you really are.
+There is nothing like meeting someone who is braver than you are, and kinder than you are, and more dedicated than you are to give you a good understanding of just how insignificant and unimportant you really are in the world.
 I have learned just how unimportant I am by watching the courage, and the kindness, and the determination of Ammon Bundy.

-Concerning the rally on January 2, Ammon said that he tried to hold it in the parking lot at the fairgrounds, but the County wouldn’t give him permission to hold it there so he decided to hold it instead in a parking lot across from the Safeway.
-A parade was supposed to start from there after the rally was over and proceed to the County Courthouse where they were going to toss pennies on the sidewalk.
+Concerning the rally on January 2, Ammon said that he tried to hold it in the parking lot at the fairgrounds, but Judge Steve Grasty of the County wouldn’t give him permission to hold it there so he decided to hold it instead in a parking lot across the street from the Safeway.
+A parade was supposed to start there after the rally was over and proceed down the street to the County Courthouse where they were going to toss pennies on the sidewalk.
 Ammon is clearly heard in a video clip describing both the rally and the parade as a peaceful protest.

-He said he expected the federal government to serve him with trespass papers or an eviction notice, and he welcomed either for the opportunity it would provide to try to resolve the matter in court.
-He never expected the occupation of the Refuge would end the way that it did in an ambush, and the fatal shooting of his friend, and with everyone who was at the Refuge being arrested on conspiracy charges.
-He assumed that the government would follow the laws just like they expect everyone else to follow the laws.
-(But of course the government doesn’t follow the laws… It only makes them.)
+He said he expected the federal government to serve him with trespass papers or an eviction notice, and he welcomed either one for the opportunity it would provide to try to resolve this matter in court.
+He never expected the occupation of the Refuge would end the way that it did in an ambush, with the fatal shooting of his friend, Lavoy Finicum and with everyone who was at the Refuge being arrested on conspiracy charges.
+He assumed that the government would follow the law just like they expected everyone else to follow the law, but of course the government doesn’t follow the law… It just makes the law.

 The legal recourse to a claim of adverse possession is a Notice of Trespass issued by the proper court.
-“I was never given a Notice of Trespass”, he stated under oath.
+“I was never given a Notice of Trespass”, Ammon Bundy stated under oath.

 At one point Mr. Mumford asked Ammon Bundy if he knew of any other case where someone had initiated a claim of adverse possession against the United States government.
 The prosecutors immediately objected to the question.
 Their objection was sustained by the judge, and the witness was directed not to answer the question.

-“I wanted to get a massive amount of media attention on what had happened to the Hammond family”, Ammon testified in court “and on what we were doing at the Refuge to help them.”
-We didn’t do anything in secret so there couldn’t be a conspiracy.
-Everything we did was out in the open, in pubic meetings in front of many people.”
-It was covered by media from all over the world.
+“I wanted to get a massive amount of media attention on what had happened to the Hammond family”, Ammon testified. “and on what we were doing at the Refuge to help them.”
+We didn’t do anything in secret so there wasn’t any conspiracy.
+Everything we did was out in the open in pubic meetings and in front of many people.”
+It was covered by media from around the world.
 The whole world knew what we were doing.
 That’s what we wanted.

-Precisely because the Refuge was unoccupied it was decided to go ahead with the plan..
-It has been established in court that the BLM district manager had already decided to close down the Refuge on or about the same time that it became known that the government had obtained a first right of refusal to purchase the Hammond Ranch.
+As the Refuge was unoccupied it was decided on the spot to go ahead with the plan.
+It had already been established in court that the BLM district manager had decided to close the Refuge on or about the same time that it became known that the federal government had obtained a first right of refusal to purchase the Hammond Ranch.

 After Ammon and the others had established their presence at the Refuge, Congressman Greg Walden of Oregon made a speech on the floor of the U.S. House of Representatives about all of the turmoil that was going on in his district.
 In that speech he expressed sympathy for the Hammonds and anger over the way they had been treated.
 Under oath Mr. Bundy testified that Walden’s speech on the floor of the House of Representatives encouraged him to remain at the Refuge.
 He said, “It made me feel like what we were doing was working.”